The College requires that any renter dispensing alcoholic beverages comply with the regulations of the Virginia Alcoholic Beverages Control Board.

 Exhibiting in the Galleries

-All groups/individuals booking space at the Ernst Community Cultural Center must present a Certificate of Insurance showing a minimum of one million dollars in liability insurance.
+All groups/individuals booking space at the Ernst Community Cultural Center must present a Certificate of Insurance showing a minimum of two million dollars in liability insurance.
 The Certificate will state that the user indemnifies and holds NOVA harmless from and against any loss, damage, cost or expense arising out of or in any way related to the user’s occupancy of the premises.
 Such insurance must be written with an insurance company recognized as an authorized carrier in Virginia and in form and content acceptable to NOVA.
 It shall be stated on the Insurance Certificate that this coverage is primary to all other coverage that NOVA may possess.
 A copy of this Certificate of Insurance must be provided to the cultural center staff at least 10 days prior to the event.

 Loading and Unloading